andblake22/world-map/README.md

-JavaScript Programming final at WGU.
-The course covered JavaScript, but for some reason the final was Angular-focused.
 Zero emphasis on styling :)

 I programmatically added event emitters to each country path on the world-map.svg.
 When you click on a country, an api call is made to the WorldBanks api and data is retrieved/displayed for that country.